Lazaretto Quarantine Station: History

 The Philadelphia Lazaretto is believed to be the last surviving example of its type in America.
 Bedloe's Island in New York harbor was long ago cleared, renamed and later became the site of the Statue of Liberty.
 Between 1885 and 1938, officials isolated victims of smallpox at Riverside Hospital on North Brother Island in New York's East River.
 (The famous "Typhoid Mary" was quarantined there.)
 In California, San Francisco officials attempted to contain cholera at the Ayala Cove Quarantine Station on Angel Island.
 This site was demolished in the 1950s, when the site became a state park.
 The Philadelphia Lazaretto remains as the oldest extant example of this and important type of site.
 It stands today as it has for the last 206 years on a flat stretch of riverbank in Tinicum Township, Pennsylvania, a town of 4,500 nestled between Interstate 95 and the Delaware River, just south of the Philadelphia city line.

 Tinicum Township prides itself as the "First Permanent Settlement in Pennsylvania."
-Thirty years ago, King Carl XVI Gustaf of Sweden dedicated the statue Johann Printz, the first Governor of New Sweden in the center of the 7-acre Governor Printz Park, nearby the Lazaretto.
+A statue of Johann Printz, the first Governor of New Sweden, sits in the center of the 7-acre Governor Printz Park, nearby the Lazaretto.
 The fact that some of the earliest European arrivals to the New World stepped ashore on this flat stretch of green riverbank in the 1640s and the Lazaretto continued to operate up to the Civil War makes Tinicum an important and unique site of American arrival for more than 350 years.